Domestic and family violence prevention and response

 DFV Work Aware was a project of Basic Rights Queensland.

 Emergency response – call 000

-Domestic and Family Violence site hosted by Queensland Government – information, services and support for people impacted by domestic and family violence.
+Domestic and Family Violence site hosted by the Queensland Government provides information, services and support for people impacted by domestic and family violence.

-dvconnect provides free help for women, men, children and pets affected by domestic and family violence across Queensland.
-Their 24 hour telephone service provides information, telephone counselling and referral to refuges for women and their children who are in danger.
+Dvconnect provides free help for women, men, children and pets affected by domestic and family violence across Queensland.
+Their 24 hours telephone service provides information, telephone counselling and referral to refuges for women and their children who are in danger.

 Phone: 1800 811 811

 Brisbane Domestic Violence Advocacy Service (BDVAS) is a community-based organisation that provides a free and confidential advocacy and support service for women, children, family members and individuals affected by domestic and family violence in the Brisbane Metropolitan area.

 Phone: 07 3217 2544